 I am a Professor and John P. Imlay Jr. Chair in the School of Computer Science, College of Computing, the Georgia Institute of Technology.
 I am also the Director of the Institute for Information Security & Privacy at Georgia Tech.

 My research interests include systems and network security, applied cryptography, and machine learning.
-Most recently, I have focused on botnet detection and malware analysis, security of mobile systems and apps, detection and mitigation of information manipulation on the Internet, and adversarial machine learning.
+Our current projects are on software debloating, malware analysis, systems security, privacy-preserving biometric based authentication and identification, and adversarial machine learning.

 I received my Ph.D. in Computer Science from Columbia University in 1999.